yegor256/blog/_drafts/_agile.md

 know how to measure the progress of people, incrementally.
 Their control instruments are based on guilt and fear: They put programmers together,
 <del>brain wash</del> [motivate]({% pst 2016/dec/2016-12-06-how-to-pay-programmers-less %})
-them, and then make them scared of making an unforgiven mistake.
+them, and then make them scared of making an unforgivable mistake.

 What exactly is that mistake, nobody really knows---it's a personal decision of a manager.
 It could be a broken unit test,